 - On average a maintenance call takes only 1.8 seconds.

-- Any changes and software updates are not installed yet.
+- Any changes and software updates are not installed yet, wit a few exceptions.

 - The terminal doesn't make maintenance calls while it is doing a payment or other operation.

 Terminals are scheduled to make a maintenance call regularly; by default every three hours.
 We refer to this period as the maintenance interval.
 When the terminal is busy at the time it is scheduled to make a maintenance call, it waits for a minute and tries again, and so on until it has succeeded in making a maintenance call.
 When the terminal has succeeded in making a maintenance call, it waits until the next scheduled maintenance call.